fordesmith/crisp-dna/_docs/office-team.md

 Office team
 ===========

-he office team does most of the non-consulting work needed to run the day to day operations.
+The office team does most of the non-consulting work needed to run the day to day operations.

 Things like: